oneforawe/react-ts-dock/doc/Creation.md

 host system but will run from within a container system via Docker in order to keep the app environment and dependencies isolated and independent of the host system.
 Ideally, this keeps the host system clean and the container system reproducible and consistent, especially in development.

+The code will be mounted into the container from the host system.
+At first this decision was made with the intention of editing files within the container from the host system directly on the files in the host system.
+This is possible, but the best approach found was to instead use a VSCode extension to edit files "remotely" from the host system using VSCode, editing the files within the container to take advantage of npm packages installed there for linting.

-The code will be mounted into the container from the host system, so live edits can be made from within the host system while developing in a live-edit mode, and those edits will be seen to immediately affect the running container processes in that case.
+That being said, still, live edits can be made from within the host system directly on the files in the host system (without taking advantage of full linting capabilities), while developing in a live-edit mode, and those edits will be seen to immediately affect the running container processes in that case.
 Processes within the container may also modify the code, and those changes will be likewise immediately available in the host code.
-So, for instance, during the process of creating this project, after installing node/npm/npx in the container, `npx create-react-app` can be executed in the container to create a React project template that is available in the host system for further development.
+So, for instance, during the process of creating this project, after installing node/npm/npx in the container, `npx create-react-app` was executed in the container to create the React project template that became available in the host system for further development.

 ## Prerequisites